WormBase/db-migration/_sources/user/setup.txt

 -------------------------
 pip_ is used to manage Python packages.

-The ``--user`` flag instructs pip to install pip in your home directory.
+The ``--user`` flag instructs pip to install packages in your home directory.

 The installation locations for all Python packages when using the ``--user`` flag are: